dart-backend/angel/packages/orm/angel_migration/README.md

 * Create tables based on ORM models
 * Drop tables based on ORM models
-* Add new tables based ORM models
+* Add new tables based on ORM models

 ## Limitation